billmclean/Julia_Lessons/markdown/lesson01.md

 ```
 typeof(3.0)
 ```
-return the value `Float64`.
+returns the value `Float64`.
 On any 64-bit system, these are the default integer and floating-point data types that the arithmetic registers in the CPU operate upon.
 Julia has a rich hierarchy of types.
 The most general type is `Any`, which forms the root of the tree of types, that is, every